chenghanc/Emotion2/README.md

 # Facial Expression Recognition

+Implement Emotion Classification and Detection using Torch and Darknet

 ---

 ## Overview

+### Functions

-This project aims to develop a CNN-based model to recognize Facial Expression of human faces on any custom image or video
+This project aims to develop models to recognize/detect Face Expression of human faces on any custom image or video

+- Emotion Classification
+- Emotion Detection

+### Requirements

+- Python 3.8.5
+- Pytorch 1.6.0
+- h5py (Preprocessing)
+- sklearn (Plot confusion matrix)
+- OpenCV
+- Darknet (For training detector)

 ## Extract the AffectNet database